ergodicio/tsadar/docs/source/getting_started.rst

         experiment: folder1
         run: name of the run

 Once you have adjusted the parameters and saved the changes made, you will want to implement the run command.
+If you have updated to the new version of the code using the new UV enviornments you can preface the following comands with ``uv run`` or you can run ``source .venv/bin/activate`` to activate the UV enviornment locally.

 There are three run "modes".

 **Fit mode** runs the fitting algorithm producing plasma conditions from the data.